 During this quarter, we will compare democratic and authoritarian regimes and consider whether they are convergent or divergent regime types.
 Both democratic and authoritarian regimes have adopted legal forms, including constitutions, court systems and professional judges and lawyers.
-Further, authoritarian regimes have established "democratic-looking" institutions like legislatures, which have enacted extensive bodies of law.
-We will analyze the roles of these institutions in both democratic and authoritarian regimes.
-We will also consider citizens' legal consciousness and their participation in real and virtual civil society and social movements in both types of regimes.
+In recent years, authoritarian have made major investments in expanded judiciaries, while some nominally democratic regimes have distorted the role of courts and judges in the course of "democratic backsliding."
+Authoritarian regimes have established "democratic-looking" institutions like legislatures, which have enacted extensive bodies of law.
+We will analyze the roles of these institutions in both democratic and authoritarian regimes and consider how they affect political life.
+We will also consider citizens' legal consciousness, their political participation in civil society and social media, and their roles in social movements in both types of regimes.
+Throughout the quarter, we will address the question who is empowered by law, and consider whether and how the answer differs between democratic and authoritarian regimes.